Airlines

 to what zone you will be going to.
 For the Hotel Majestic

 the Centro Historico Zone.
-For the Galleria Plaza
+You will

 then proceed to the official taxi stand with YELLOW